webmastersmith/pixx/README.md

 - All 'responsive image methods' must have `<meta name="viewport" content="width=device-width">` added to the _head_ section of html, for _**mobile browsers**_ to use the actual device viewport in decision making.
 - **Responsive Image Advantages**
   - When mobile or desktop browsers download and parse the HTML, the `sizes`, `srcset` and `media` attribute give clues to the browser about the best images to download.
-  - Using these attributes, the browser decides the best image to download based on its viewport size and resolution.
+  - Using these attributes, the browser decides the best image to download based on its viewport size and pixel density.
   - **srcset**: inform the browser of the available image widths.
   - **sizes**: inform the browser about how much of the viewport the image will fill.
   - **media**: completely different images can be offered depending on matching _media_ condition.